-To help reduce Veteran suicide, the Department of Veteran Affairs has considered numerous approaches to improve care access.
-The Partnered Evidence-based Policy Resource Center evaluated two of these approaches: one that increases clinic staffing and another that has providers see more Veterans per day.
-Findings show that adding more staff reduced Veteran suicide-related events (SREs), while increasing provider patient load increased SREs.
+To help reduce Veteran suicide, the Department of Veterans Affairs has considered numerous approaches to improve care access.
+The Partnered Evidence-based Policy Resource Center evaluated two of these approaches: one that increases clinic staffing and another that has providers see more Veterans per day.1 Findings revealed that adding more staff led to reduced Veteran suicide-related events (SREs), while increasing provider patient load was linked to increased Veteran SREs.
 Efforts to reduce Veteran SREs should include onboarding more staff and properly allocating them to increase care access without sacrificing quality.